 Nyetimber is the most famous UK winery, first recorded in the Domesday Book in 1086.
-They own all of their vineyards (which is quite unusual in the UK), and they grow only the traditional Champagne varieties of Chardonnay, Pinot Meunier and Pinot Noir.
-In the last ten years under owner and chief executive Eric Heerema there has been significant investment in quality.
-With Cherie Spriggs at the winemaking helm, Nyetimber have won many medals and top accolades.
+They own all of their vineyards (which is quite unusual in the UK), and they grow only the traditional champagne varieties of Chardonnay, Pinot Meunier and Pinot Noir.
+Owner and chief executive Eric Heerema has invested significant in Nyetimber and with Cherie Spriggs at the winemaking helm, Nyetimber have won many medals and top accolades.

 Ridgeview is a family business founded in 1994 by Mike and Chris Roberts.
 Like Nyetimber, they specialise in classic grape varieties and have had huge success on the international stage with their delicious wines.
 Waitrose are great fans of the winemaking and dedication to detail that Mike and his family maintain – so much so that we chose Ridgeview to help make our very own Leckford Estate Brut, with grapes grown at the Waitrose estate in Hampshire.

 Chapel Down is very quality focused and has an inspirational new winemaker, Josh Donaghay-Spire.
 Josh graduated from Plumpton in East Sussex, so he's a real home-grown talent but has worked in South Africa, Alsace and Champagne.
 Chapel Down are known for their superb sparkling wine, but they also make some excellent still wines, including a single variety Bacchus - England's answer to Sauvignon Blanc.